akhilsadam/positional-iss/README.md

 This project uses Python3 (in particular Flask), and Docker for containerization.
 Specific Python3 package requirements can be found <a href="https://github.com/akhilsadam/positional-iss/blob/master/requirements.txt">here</a>.
 R and the npm package `@appnest/readme` by Andreas Mehlsen are used for documentation, but are not part of the API and will not be documented.

-The source is available <a href="https://github.com/akhilsadam/positional-iss/">here</a>, and a list of important files can be found below.
+The source is available <a href="https://github.com/akhilsadam/positional-iss/">here</a>.

+A list of important files can be found below.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#files)